delphi1029/datastructure_algorithms/README.md

 - Topological sort algorithm -
   1) Kahn's BFS based algorithm -
      * Store Indegrees of every vertes.
 Loop through the graph and fill indegree array.
+     * Create a queue.
+     * Add all 0 indegree nodes vertices to queue.
+     * Run a look while queue is not empty
+     * Remove a vertex from the queue (Dequeue operation) and then.
+         * Increment count of visited nodes by 1.
+         * Decrease in-degree by 1 for all its neighboring nodes.
+         * If in-degree of a neighboring nodes is reduced to zero, then add it to the queue.